Ebbsfleet International railway station: Javelin

 The Olympic Javelin or Javelin was a high-speed train shuttle service operated by Southeastern over High Speed 1 during the 2012 Summer Olympics and Paralympics.
 The service ran for the duration of both games, between St Pancras International station and this station, via Stratford International station, which is close to the Olympic Park.
 During the Summer Olympics a service of eight trains an hour ran between St Pancras and Ebbsfleet, calling at Stratford, replacing the usual East Kent highspeed service.
 Two of these were extended to Ashford and one to Faversham.
 Between 11pm and 1am the service between St Pancras and Ebbsfleet was increased to twelve per hour.

 Eurostar suspension

 In September 2020, Eurostar announced that due to the ongoing COVID-19 pandemic and subsequent collapse in ticket revenue (down by 90%), both Ebbsfleet and Ashford International stations would not be served by Eurostar services until at least 2022.

 In September 2021, Eurostar confirmed that services would not resume until 2023, despite complaints by local politicians that this was "bad for Kent".
 Eurostar stated that it would resume services when commercially sensible to do so, as it would initially "focus on destinations where demand is highest".
 A further update in August 2022 confirmed that Eurostar might not resume serving the station (along with Ashford) until at least 2025.
-The Eurostar services have not been restored at Ebbsfleet or Ashford as of October 2025.
+To date, Eurostar services have not been restored at Ebbsfleet or Ashford.